lokan/YouTube-Auto-Upload-for-Mac/README.md

 If you export videos while traveling (events, CES, conferences, hotels, weak Wi-Fi), waiting in front of your Mac for an export to finish is a waste of time.

-This workflow solves common real-world issues:
+In real-world conditions, exporting and uploading videos comes with multiple issues:

 - Final Cut Pro / Compressor create **temporary or segmented files**
 - Folder Actions trigger **too early**
 - Videos get uploaded **twice**
-- Partial files are sent by mistake
+- Partial or corrupted files are sent by mistake

-This setup avoids all of that.
+This workflow is designed to handle all of that reliably.

 ---